HiPo Registry

 Where required by law, court order, or to assert/defend legal claims (Art.
 6(1)(c) and/or Art.
 6(1)(f) GDPR).

-18. International data transfers (third countries)
+20. International data transfers (third countries)

 Where personal data is transferred to third countries, we apply Chapter V GDPR.
 In particular:

-19. Storage periods and deletion
+21. Storage periods and deletion

 We store personal data only as long as necessary for the purposes stated in this privacy policy, and we delete or anonymise it thereafter unless legal retention obligations apply.

-• Account data: stored for as long as your account exists.
+- Account data: stored for as long as your account exists.

-• Registry content: stored until you delete it, delete your account, or request deletion.
+- Registry content: stored until you delete it, delete your account, or request deletion.

-• Support/contact inquiries: typically deleted after completion, unless retention is needed for evidence or follow-up.
+- Support/contact inquiries: typically deleted after completion, unless retention is needed for evidence or follow-up.

-20. Account deletion by users
+22. Account deletion by users

-You can delete your account yourself.
+You can delete your account yourself in the logged-in area.

 Upon account deletion, we delete or anonymise personal data associated with your account, unless retention is required by law or is necessary to establish, exercise, or defend legal claims.
+An active membership is automatically terminated (see Terms of Service Section 15.4).

-21. Security measures
+23. Security measures

 We implement appropriate technical and organisational measures (Art.
 32 GDPR), including:

-• TLS encryption for data transmission
+- TLS encryption for data transmission

-• Backup and recovery processes
+- backup and recovery processes

-• Processor agreements (Art.
+- processor agreements (Art.
 28 GDPR) with relevant service providers

-22. Your rights (data subject rights)
+24. Your rights (data subject rights)

 If the GDPR applies to you, you have the following rights, subject to the statutory requirements:

-• Right of access (Art.
+- right of access (Art.
 15 GDPR)

-• Right to rectification (Art.
+- right to rectification (Art.
 16 GDPR)

-• Right to erasure (Art.
+- right to erasure (Art.
 17 GDPR)

-• Right to restriction of processing (Art.
+- right to restriction of processing (Art.
 18 GDPR)

-• Right to data portability (Art.
+- right to data portability (Art.
 20 GDPR)

-• Right to withdraw consent at any time where processing is based on consent (Art.
+- right to withdraw consent at any time where processing is based on consent (Art.
 7(3) GDPR)

 To exercise your rights, contact us using the details in Section 1.

-23. Right to lodge a complaint
+25. Right to lodge a complaint

 You have the right to lodge a complaint with a supervisory authority (Art.
 77 GDPR), in particular in the EU Member State of your habitual residence, your place of work, or the place of the alleged infringement.

-The competent supervisory authority for this website is:
+The competent supervisory authority for this Website is:

-Landesbeauftragte für Datenschutz und Informationsfreiheit
+Landesbeauftragte für Datenschutz und InformationsfreiheitNordrhein-Westfalen (LDI NRW)

 Kavalleriestr.
 2–4